Rogaine is an FDA approved hair loss treatment, and the most popular topical treatment in the world. However, results don’t come overnight.

 Who Is Rogaine For?

 Rogaine can be used by both men and women who have thinning or receding hair.
-Men who use it are most likely to be suffering from androgenic alopecia.
+Men who use it are most likely to be suffering from Androgenetic Alopecia (AGA).

-It is caused by the action of DHT (a variant of the hormone testosterone) on the hair follicles.
-You can read more about DHT in our report.
+It is caused by the action of DHT (a by-product of the hormone testosterone) on the hair follicles.

 How Does Hair Grow?